Rebecca Foon: La Lechuza and Dalmak

 As Esmerine, Foon and Bruce Cawdron began writing new music together in earnest in 2009, when their friend Lhasa de Sela invited them to open up for her as well as collaborate together.
 For their third album, La Lechuza, two new members joined the group: Sarah Pagé, a harp player, and multi-instrumentalist Andrew Barr.
 Released in 2011, La Lechuza was listed as one of the top ten underground records of the year in Mojo.

-La Lechuza is thus dedicated to Lhasa de Sela, a dear friend of the band's, who died of breast cancer in Montreal on 1 January 2010.
+La Lechuza is thus dedicated to Lhasa de Sela, a friend of the band's.
 The band collaborated with Patrick Watson on the album and released a song entitled "Snow Day for Lhasa", as well as created a site – – dedicated in loving memory to Lhasa.
 Patrick Watson also contributed vocals on two songs and produced the album, with other guests contributing, including violinist Sarah Neufeld (Arcade Fire) and saxophonist Colin Stetson.